Tushar4486/Python-Fundamentals/README.md

 # Python-Fundamentals

-A structured collection of Python programs solving problems from basic to advanced level, focused on building strong fundamentals and problem-solving skills.
+This repository contains a structured collection of Python programs that solve problems from **basic to advanced level**, focusing on building strong programming fundamentals, logical thinking, and problem-solving skills.

+The code in this repository has been written with clean syntax, proper comments, and a clear learning progression.